rust-lang/rust/src/doc/book/casting-between-types.md

 # Coercion

-Coercion between types is implicit and has no explicit syntax.
+Coercion between types is implicit and has no syntax of its own, but can be spelled out with [`as`](#explicit-coercions).

 Coercion occurs in `let`, `const`, and `static` statements; in function call arguments; in field values in struct initialization; and in a function result.

 The main cases of coercion are: